Tuition Benefit Frequently Asked Questions

 Graduate level tuition subsidies for courses taken by a spouse are treated as taxable income to the associated employee or Retiree, as well as subsidies for graduate-level tuition for an employee above the $5,250 IRS annual limit.

-The Tuition Benefit for graduate-level courses will be added to the employee’s taxable income beginning with the payroll cycle following the end of the full refund period for dropping courses.
-A letter reflecting the amount of additional income and the payroll periods affected will be sent from the Office of the University Controller.
+The IU Tuition Benefit for graduate-level courses will be added to the employee’s taxable income beginning with the payroll cycle following the end of the full refund period for dropping courses.
+An email reflecting the amount of additional taxable income and the payroll periods affected will be sent from University Tax Services.
+For additional information, visit the Fringe Benefits web page or email .

 2. Are graduate courses subject to tax if the recipient's degree program is undergraduate?